 Altoona Area School District recognized the impact STEM Education has had on its students’ growth and achievement.
 During the 2018 – 2019 school year, the district STEM committee, made up of grade level teachers, wrote and trained their peers on STEM initiatives that are to be completed each marking period throughout the year.
-The “STEM Days” focus on bridging the 4C's in STEM: Creativity, Communication, Critical Thinking, Collaboration with our current Pennsylvania Core Standards.
+The “STEM Days” focused on bridging the 4C's in STEM: Creativity, Communication, Critical Thinking, Collaboration with our current Pennsylvania Core Standards.
 The STEM activities start by giving teams a challenge.
 They work together to design a solution to the task.
 Next, the group will gather their materials and test their ideas.
 Students are given the chance to change their designs throughout the process in order to complete the challenge.
 The STEM Days provide engaging and meaningful tasks that challenge our students to use the 4 C’s while having a fun time working together.

 K'Nex - STEM Design Challenge Set